InfinityIntegral/SGEXTN/README.md

 ```
 at the top of your project file (.pro).
 After that, go to the file SGEXTN/userDefinedClasses/sgucentralmanagement.cpp, read through the comments in the file and customise whatever is needed.
 Do not change anything not specified in the SGEXTN folder.

 Your custom code should be outside the SGEXTN folder.
-Classes in your custom code should have the prefix SGC.
+Classes in your custom code should have the prefix SGC if you are not planning for it to be reusable or SG followed by your app name if you want it to be reusable (in which case it should be in its own folder).
 The first word in the names of renderer classes should be "Render".

 ### Extending SGEXTN